syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Get Selected Item by Value

 You can get all the datasource items belongs to the value selected in the component by using [GetDataByValue](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_GetDataByValue__0_) method.
-It will returns the items with the return type of TValue mapped to the component.

-The below sample demonstrates usage `GetDataByValue` method,

 {% highlight cshtml %}